alejandrosOktana/developer-challenge-react/README.md

 # Developer Challenge

 ## Running the app
-All files necessary to run the page are in the "dist" folder.
+All files necessary to run the page are in the "build" folder.
 This files must be served by a web server in order to open the page on a browser.

 # Serving the page
 Any static server will work.
 An easy to use example is the live-server node package or python's built in httpServer.